 Here’s an easy way to check out my professionally-published read aloud plays from the pages of Storyworks and Scope magazines.
-This free preview pack includes summaries and the first two pages of each of four reader’s theater scripts focused on the Civil Rights work of Dr. King.
-The previews cover MLK’s Freedom March, which is about the March on Washington where King delivered his “I Have a Dream” speech, Martin’s Big Dream, which is about an incident in Martin’s childhood that helped him understand prejudice firsthand, In the Jailhouse with Dr. King, which tells the story of a young man who encounters King in jail, and Gonna Let it Shine, which covers the “Bloody Sunday” events in Selma.
+Click on the cover to immediately download this free preview pack.
+It includes summaries and the first page of seven different reader’s theater scripts focused on Dr. King and Civil Rights including MLK’s Freedom March, which is about the March on Washington where King delivered his “I Have a Dream” speech, Martin’s Big Dream, which is about an incident in Martin’s childhood that helped him understand prejudice firsthand, In the Jailhouse with Dr. King, which tells the story of a young man who encounters King in jail, and Gonna Let it Shine, which covers the “Bloody Sunday” events in Selma.

+Now available in my Etsy store!
 Historically accurate, carefully researched, and kid-friendly!
 Based on real events, Box Brown’s Freedom Crate tells the story of Henry Brown, a slave in 1848 Virginia.
 When Henry’s wife and children are sold away, Henry devises a plan to mail himself to the North in a wooden crate.
 With help from members of the Underground Railway and Philadelphia’s Ant-Slavery Society, Henry defies death as his crate is tossed from one train to the next.
 The play was originally published in the Feb/Mar 2001 issue of Storyworks, and it’s based on Brown’s own slave narrative, The Narrative of the Life of Henry “Box” Brown.
 It’s also the subject of a picture book, Henry’s Freedom Box (Scholastic, 2007), which can be useful as an interesting compare and contrast activity.
-This seven page, twenty minute classroom play script is well-suited to reader’s theater, or decorate a cardboard box and stage a poignant yet laugh-out-loud yet poignant stage production.
+This script is well-suited to reader’s theater, or decorate a cardboard box and stage a poignant yet laugh-out-loud yet stage production.
 Includes parts for eight to twenty students, depending upon casting needs.
-Use it with students in grades 3 through 10 to improve fluency, build comprehension, and meet the Common Core Standards.
-Fully reproducible: the original purchaser is licensed to reproduce one classroom set per year.
-Click on the cover to preview or purchase at TeachersPayTeachers.
+Use it with students in grades 3 through 8.
+Includes comprehension activity and key.
+Click here to download a free preview, or click on the cover to purchase.

 There are many great sites dedicated to Henry Brown’s original slave narrative.
 Dickinson University offers lessons plans centered around a virtual field trip through Brown’s life and times.
 They also provide a “virtual book.”
 You turn the original pages and read the original text from William Still’s book, The Undergound Rail Road . . . it’s just all digital!
 To see and read the original text from The Narrative of the Life of Henry “Box” Brown, follow this link to Documenting the American South.
 And finally, visit my podcast page to hear actual students performing the play.

 One of the hallmarks of a quality historical play is that the story is told through the eyes of a child witnessing the events firsthand.
-Freedom March is told through the eyes of eleven year old Lucy.
+Freedom March is told through the eyes of eleven-year-old Lucy.
 Her grandmother is dying of cancer, her father is worried about losing his job, and her brother is fired up about The March for Jobs and Freedom, the iconic event where Dr. King delivered his “I Have a Dream” speech.
 It’s a powerful play with multidimensional characters backed by King’s awe-inspiring speech.
 Eleven parts and roles for innumerable extras, use it with students in grades 4 through 8.
 Fully reproducible: the original purchaser is licensed to reproduce one classroom set per year.
-Just a few bucks at TeachersPayTeachers!
-You can also view Dr. King’s speech on YouTube by clicking here and download a printable PDF of the speech here.
+Download a free preview here, or purchase it at my Etsy storefront for just a few bucks.

 For an extensive collection of historical photos from the Birmingham Children’s Crusade, visit the Veterans of the Civil Rights Movement website.
 Stanford’s King Encyclopedia also provides detailed information about the Birmingham campaign here.
 To hear the song, We Shall Overcome, click here.
 Also be sure to check out Cynthia Levinson’s book, We’ve Got a Job: the 1963 Birmingham Children’s March, and Birmingham 1963: How a Photograph Rallied Civil Rights Support, by Shelley Tougas, both available through Amazon.

 Imagine if your first encounter with Martin Luther King took place behind bars.
 In the Jailhouse with Dr. King is set during the Montgomery Bus Boycott and is loosely based on King’s own writing about his first incarceration.
 It tells the story of a 13-year-old African-American boy’s struggles with violence and racism in 1956 Alabama.
 While in jail for a short while, he questions the wisdom of King’s commitment to peace.
 Later, when an angry crowd gathers outside King’s bombed home, the boy witnesses firsthand the depth of Dr. King’s beliefs and the power of his words.
-This six page, twenty minute classroom play script is suitable for reader’s theater or stage performance and can be adapted to include music from the Civil Rights Movement.
-From seven to fourteen parts, use it with students in grades 4 through 8 to improve fluency, build comprehension, and engage learners.
+Suitable for reader’s theater or stage performance and can be adapted to include music from the Civil Rights Movement.
+From 7 to 14 parts.
+For grades 4 through 8.
+Includes comprehension activity and key.
 Fully reproducible: the original purchaser is licensed to reproduce one classroom set per year.
-Available at TeachersPayTeachers for just $3.50 for a reproducible classroom set.
-For more information about the bombing and to view a photo of King’s detroyed porch, Visit Stanford University’s MLK timeline.
+Click on the cover to purchase at my Etsy store, or click here to download a free preview.

 Enrich your Black History Month activities with this compelling play about Jackie Robinson.
 Over my twenty years of using drama in the classroom kids say this is one of their favorites to enact.
 This original script recounts the events surrounding Jackie’s breaking of the color barrier through the narration of the Hot Dog Man and the Peanut Vendor at an “actual” ballgame today.
 Historical photos and comprehension questions are embedded in the script, which was originally published in Scholastic’s Storyworks magazine.
 Six pages, parts for from 7 to 13 actors, and suitable for reader’s theater or stage performance.
 Fully reproducible: the original purchaser is licensed to reproduce a full classroom set each and every year.
 Click on the cover to preview or purchase at my TpT storefront.
 You can also check out a recording of a student presentation on our podcast page!